moritzscheckenbach/KI_Training_Pipeline/README.md

 ___
 ## Dev Options
 If you would like to view the code or change something in the pipeline make yourself familiar with the [internal pipeline structure](#internal-pipeline-structure).
+A Dictionary for every function in the code can be found [here](#function-dictionary)

 At the moment you can easily implement new or change existing parts like: